Transforming metrics on a line bundle to the Okounkov body: Differentiability of the metric volume

-From Lemma \ref{singular} it follows that the Chebyshev transform $c[\psi-t\ln|s|^2]$ is well-defined, also for $\mathbb{R}-$divisors, and that Proposition \ref{propidopp} holds in this case.
-The formula for the relative energy as the integral of Chebyshev transforms will also still hold.
+From Lemma \ref{singular} it follows that the Chebyshev transform $c[\psi-t\varphi_S]$ is well-defined, also for $\mathbb{R}-$divisors, and that Proposition \ref{propidopp} holds in this case.
+The formula for the Monge-Amp\`ere energy as the integral of Chebyshev transforms will also still hold.